GeoscienceAustralia/surveys-api/README.md

 ##### Provenance Modelling
-We model the Surveys as Activity class objects according to PROV-O, the provenance ontology.
-We then model the data from the Surveys as PROV-O Entities, thus the relationship between Entities and Surveys is a normal PROV-O Activity <--> Entity relationship, one of *wasGeneratedBy*, i.e.:
+We model the Surveys as *Activity* class objects according to PROV-O, the provenance ontology.
+This is because they are temporal events that have a start and end time and are associated with some, or several causal agents, like people and system.
+We then model data from the Surveys as a PROV-O *Entity*, thus the relationship between Entities and Surveys is a normal PROV-O Activity <--> Entity relationship, one of *wasGeneratedBy*, i.e.:

- > Entity X *wasGeneratedBy* Survey Y
+ > Entity-X *wasGeneratedBy* Survey-Y

 The inverse of this is:

-> Survey Y *generated* Entity X
+> Survey-Y *generated* Entity-X

 ## About this code repository
 This code repository is developed and maintained by [Geoscience Australia](http://www.ga.gov.au) (GA).
-It is licensed as Creative Commons 4.0 Internationals (see LICENSE).
+It is licensed using Creative Commons 4.0 International (see LICENSE file).

 ### Authors and Contact